Kovnir/FastTweener/README.md

 </table>

 Benchmarks was measured on Apple MacBook Pro 2017.
 It was created to show memory allocation difference.
-It is const every time so we doesn't exequte test a big amount.
 Time metrics is not super-accurate and made only to ensure it not slower than DoTween.
+You can reapeat measures by yourself, all sources are in Benchmark folder.

 So, if you don't need all power of DoTween and your goal is memory allocation optimisation - this is plugin for you!